Blood test may predict who loses most weight after obesity surgery

 Summary

-This study looked at 78 people who had sleeve gastrectomy for severe obesity.
-Researchers checked if the balance of two hormones (adiponectin and leptin) in the blood could predict how much weight they would lose.
-The goal is to help doctors decide who will benefit most from surgery and who might need other options.
+This study looked at 78 people with severe obesity who had sleeve gastrectomy surgery.
+Researchers wanted to see if the balance of two hormones, adiponectin and leptin, in the blood could predict how much weight they would lose.
+The goal is to help doctors decide who will benefit most from surgery and guide others to different treatments.

 Disclaimer Read more